 Do you hold ’em or fold ’em?
 Depends.

-It depends on your propensity for risk taking.
+It depends on your propensity for risk-taking.
 Risk takers will play the odds and stop, drop, and skedaddle.
-Risk adverse drivers will keep looking for a legal parking space.
+Risk-averse drivers will keep looking for a legal parking space.

 If the likelihood of finding a vacant parking space before you run out of gas and patience, hold ’em and double park.

 Double parking in Midtown on Monday-Saturday between 7A-7P

 It is legal for a commercial vehicle to double park while making a delivery or service call.
 Here’s the rule…

 (f) General no standing zones (standing and parking prohibited in specified places).
 No person shall stand or park a vehicle in any of the following places unless otherwise indicated by posted signs, markings or other traffic control devices, or at the direction of a law enforcement officer: